Isaiah 65:17-25 · Isaiah · Updated April 25, 2026

 Summary

 The prophecy unfolds with God describing a future where Jerusalem is filled with joy and its people are a delight (65:18-19).
-God promises that there will be no more weeping or distress.
+God promises no more weeping or distress.
 Lifespans will be extended, with even children living to a hundred years, and the security of life is assured as people will live in the houses they build and eat from the vineyards they plant (65:20-22).
 God assures that labor will not be in vain, and there will be a harmonious relationship between God and His people, where God will respond to their needs even before they call (65:23-24).

 Chiastic structure